Basic Type Aliases in Python: Syntax, CI Integration, and Static Analysis Workflows

 ...

-This pattern prevents mypy and pyright from treating the assignment as a runtime variable.
-It ensures correct static resolution across all environments.
+This pattern prevents mypy and pyright from treating the assignment as a runtime variable and ensures correct static resolution across all environments.

 CI Pipeline Integration & Strictness Tuning